erkkar/GDX2py/README.md

 Get GAMS from [https://www.gams.com/download/](https://www.gams.com/download/) and install it to your system.
 No license is needed for the use of GDX libraries.

-### Other requirements

-Install other requirements using

-    pip install -r requirements.txt

 ## Installation